m4ttsch/omscs-notes-notes/computer-networks/applications-video.md

 Most undergraduate networking courses discuss some of the more traditional network applications, such as email or web browsing.
 In this course, we wanted to expose you to some of the more interesting and rapidly evolving network applications.
 In this lesson, we will be discussing multimedia applications, which are defined in Kurose and Ross as “any network application that employs audio or video.”
 These applications deal with different challenges, with interesting techniques for addressing those challenges.

-For example, when users are streaming video, they expect the video to play back with the same timing that it was originally recorded - which means users expect that it won’t randomly speed up or freeze while they are watching - and this can be addressed with buffering techniques.
-Or for another example, users in a VoIP conference call expect to hear each other’s voices relatively quickly - a one second delay can be very frustrating and make people accidentally talk over each other.
+For example, when users are streaming video, they expect the video to play back with the same timing that it was originally recorded - which means users expect that it won't randomly speed up or freeze while they are watching - and this can be addressed with buffering techniques.
+Or for another example, users in a VoIP conference call expect to hear each other's voices relatively quickly - a one second delay can be very frustrating and make people accidentally talk over each other.

 Each type of multimedia application has different requirements, and thus, different challenges and techniques for addressing those challenges.

 ## Background: Video and Audio Characteristics

-Before we talk about different kinds of multimedia applications, such as streaming video, let’s take a moment to discuss some basic video and audio properties.
+Before we talk about different kinds of multimedia applications, such as streaming video, let's take a moment to discuss some basic video and audio properties.
 This will give us some context for some of our later discussions, such as how bitrate adaption algorithms work.

 ![](https://assets.omscs.io/notes/0234.png)

-First, let’s talk about video.
+First, let's talk about video.
 The first defining property for video is **high bit rate**, generally somewhere between 100 kbps to over 3Mbps, depending on the quality of the video.
 For perspective on just how much higher video bitrates are than browsing through an online photo gallery or listening to streaming music, here is a somewhat typical example.
 If the Facebook user is flipping through a photo gallery at about one photo every 5 seconds, typical rates would look something like this:

 ![](https://assets.omscs.io/notes/0235.png)

 However, there are techniques for **compressing** video, with varying levels of compression and video quality.
 We will be discussing some of these techniques later in the lesson.

-Now, let’s take a moment to also talk about audio.
+Now, let's take a moment to also talk about audio.
 Audio has a lower bit rate than video, as we already mentioned, but glitches in audio are generally more noticeable than glitches in video.
-For example, in a video conference, it’s generally ok if the video cuts out or freezes for a few seconds here and there, but if the audio also cuts out or gets garbled, you’d probably end up having to cancel or reschedule the conference.
+For example, in a video conference, it's generally ok if the video cuts out or freezes for a few seconds here and there, but if the audio also cuts out or gets garbled, you'd probably end up having to cancel or reschedule the conference.

 ![](https://assets.omscs.io/notes/0236.png)